Have a spook-tacular Halloween this year with our mega-list of Halloween activities for kids.

 - Halloween activity books

-How can I make Halloween fun at home?
+What can kids do for Halloween at home?

 If you’re hunkering down at home instead of throwing a Halloween party or venturing out for trick-or-treating, you can still have a fun Halloween at home with your kids.

-Pumpkin carving, Halloween board games, apple bobbing, and dressing up in costumes are still fun Halloween kids’ activities you can do at home.
+Pumpkin carving, Halloween board games, apple bobbing, and dressing up in costumes are still fun Halloween activities for kids at home.

 How do you entertain your kids on Halloween?